Seanny123/ARS/README.md

 ```
 pip install ray
 ```
 For more information on Ray see http://ray.readthedocs.io/en/latest/.

+### Non Mujoco Tasks

+ARS works amazingly at `MountainCarContinuous-v0`, but seems to learn very slowly at `Pendulum-v0`.
+It seems to work adequately at `BipedalWalker-v2`.

 ## Running ARS